mahesh-ict-dev/datagol-knowlegde-base-v1/docs/Lakehouse/Data Sources/Adding data sources.md

 2. Access the Cvent Developer portal:

     -   Visit Cvent’s **Developer Portal**.
-You can typically access it by searching for "Cvent Developer Portal" or by navigating directly to [developer.cvent.com](http://developer.cvent.com/ "http://developer.cvent.com/").
+You can typically access it by searching for "Cvent Developer Portal" or by navigating directly to [developers cvent portal](https://developers.cvent.com/ "https://developers.cvent.com/")

 3. Create a New Application: